lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     :alt: Amorphous silica colored by charges using VMD
     :class: only-dark

+..  container:: figurelegend

-    Amorphous silica colored by charges using VMD.
+    Figure: Amorphous silica colored by charges using VMD.
 Dandling oxygen groups appear in green.

-..  container:: justify

-    Note for VMD user: to color the atoms by their charge, use *Charge* as coloring method in the representation windows, and then tune the *Color scale* in the *Color control windows*.
+    To color the atoms by their charge in VMD, use *Charge* as coloring method in the representation windows, and then tune the *Color scale* in the *Color control windows*.

 .. include:: ../../contact/supportme.rst